 We are a group of men and women who enjoy singing, especially Finnish choral music, for ourselves and our listeners’ pleasure.
-Singers in our choir range in age from the teens up to 90.
+People in our choir range in age from the teens up to 90.
 Most of us have some connection with Finnish culture such as ancestry, travel, study, friends or spouses.
 Some are fascinated by Finnish music and its composers (many others in addition to Sibelius).
-We feel a commitment to the community to keeping Finnish music alive.
+We are commited to the community to keeping Finnish music alive.

 The latest tour to Finland was in summer 2012.
 During that tour the choir performed to an enthusiastic public in six venues, including the famous Rock Church (Temppeliaukion kirkko) in Helsinki.
 In March 2015 the choir performed at the Benaroya Hall during Seattle Symphony's multi concert series celebrating the 150th anniversary of the birth of Jean Sibelius, who is widely recognized as Finland's national composer.
-In 2017 the choir was again performing at the Benaroya Hall celebrating Finland's 100th year of Independence.
+In November 2017 we again performed at the Benaroya Hall to celebrate Finland's 100th year of Independence

 New singers are always welcome!
 It's a great opportunity to learn about Finnish music.

 What do we sing?

 Mostly Finnish choral numbers, folk songs, patriotic, humorous, sacred and secular.
 Besides Finnish, we are singing in Swedish, English, German, French, Latin, Estonian and...

 When and where do we sing?

 We sing at various venues: at the Finnish Lutheran Church Services and events, the Nordic Heritage Museum, retirement homes, Seattle sings, Folklife

 and events especially within the Finnish and Nordic community.

 At various programs of the Finnish Community, Christmas programs, retirement homes, programs at the Nordic Heritage Museum (Yule Fest and the Kalevala Festival).